 - Improving the condition of the body’s largest organ—the skin, and promoting tissue regeneration, reducing wrinkles, scar tissue and stretch marks.

 - Reducing post-surgery adhesions and swelling and discomfort.

-As I discussed in the first article about massage for lower back pain, accidents, repetitive actions and everyday stresses can cause issues and pain that sometimes seem to take up permanent residence in our bodies.
-A more thorough, intense massage treatment can relieve both temporary and chronic pain, help heal certain conditions and prevent their return.
+As I discussed in the first article about massage for lower back pain, accidents, repetitive actions, and everyday stresses can cause issues and pain that sometimes seem to take up permanent residence in our bodies.
+A more thorough, intense massage therapy can relieve both temporary and chronic pain, help heal certain conditions and prevent their return.

 Massage can help heal injuries such as tendinitis, ligament sprains, or muscle strains.
 It reduces swelling and inflammation by helping to remove wastes and bring healing nutrition to injured cells.
 In addition, certain techniques can make old scar tissue more pliable and in new injuries, reduce its formation.
 Massage can relieve secondary pain that may accompany and even outlast its original cause.
 Some examples are headaches from eyestrain, backache during pregnancy, or the protective tensing or healthy muscles around an injury.

 Massage intended for chronic pain works by interrupting the cycle of chronic pain.
 When you have pain in a certain area of the body, the muscles tighten around that area to “protect” it, mobility is limited, and often, circulation is reduced.
 Additionally, pain that began with an injury or illness can cause emotional and psychological stress that exacerbates the pain and even remains after the physical condition has healed.